adityam/filter/vim-README.md

     processing a url, see the _Processing remote files_ section of the `t-filter` manual.

+4. A macro

+        \processRUBYbuffer[...]

+     The argument to the macro is the name of a buffer, which is written to an external file, processesd by `2context.vim` and the result is read back in ConTeXt.

-In all the three cases, the `t-filter` module takes care of writing to external file, processing by `2context.vim`, and reading the contents back to ConTeXt.
+In all the four cases, the `t-filter` module takes care of writing to external file, processing by `2context.vim`, and reading the contents back to ConTeXt.
 The `t-vim` module simply defines the macros that are used by `2context.vim`.